sri-yuh/Structural-Health-Monitering/README.md

-# Engineered, Interpretable, Amplitude-Invariant SHM of a Cantilever Beam
+# SHM of a Cantilever Beam

-> Vibration-based Structural Health Monitoring framework that performs **damage detection, localization, and quantification** on a clamped–free cantilever beam using a 78-dimensional engineered feature vector and a hybrid CNN + LSTM + Gradient Boosting ensemble.
+> Vibration-based Structural Health Monitoring framework that performs **damage detection, localization, and quantification** on a cantilever beam using a 78-dimensional engineered feature vector and a hybrid CNN + LSTM + Gradient Boosting ensemble.

-A final-year project at BITS Pilani, Dubai Campus (CS F366) under the supervision of Dr. Harpreet Singh Bedi.
+A final-year project at BITS Pilani, Dubai Campus (CS F366) under the supervision of Dr. Satya Jaswanth and Dr. Harpreet Singh Bedi.

 ---